 - Board Member, President, Volunteer Legal Services of Central Texas (1979-1993)

 - Founder, The New Century Fund (raised $1 million for minority law scholarships 1972-75)

 AWARDS AND HONORS

-- In Woodward/White, Inc. The Best Lawyers in America®: Administrative/Regulatory Law; Appellate Practice; Energy Law; Insurance Law; Litigation – Environmental; and Natural Resources Law (1999 – 2017); 2010 Austin Energy Law Lawyer of the Year; 2011 Austin Natural Resources Law Lawyer of the Year; 2017 Austin Environmental Litigation Lawyer of the Year
+- In Woodward/White, Inc. The Best Lawyers in America®: Administrative/Regulatory Law; Appellate Practice; Energy Law; Insurance Law; Litigation – Environmental; and Natural Resources Law (1999 – 2018); 2010 Austin Energy Law Lawyer of the Year; 2011 Austin Natural Resources Law Lawyer of the Year; 2017 Austin Environmental Litigation Lawyer of the Year; 2018 Austin Natural Resources Law Lawyer of the Year

 - Texas Lawyer, Go-To Lawyers in Administrative and Regulatory Law, 2007